-Hallmark Channel Embroiled In Controversy After It Pulls Ad With Lesbian Brides
+Facing Backlash, Hallmark Channel Says It Will 'Reinstate' Ad Of Lesbian Brides

-The Hallmark Channel is facing fierce criticism from gay rights advocates after it pulled ads featuring a lesbian couple.
+Facing a barrage of criticism for pulling ads featuring a lesbian couple from its airwaves, the Hallmark Channel has reversed course, and says it will now work to "reinstate the commercials."

 The ad for the wedding planning site Zola shows a couple at the altar, wishing they had used the service before their big day.

 "Do you think Zola could have made planning your perfect wedding easier?" asks the officiant.